PostHog/posthog.com/contents/newsletter/talk-to-users.md

 This creates a disregard for shipping the right code: features users value.
 Studies show this is more common than you might think.
 For example, [Microsoft](https://ai.stanford.edu/~ronnyk/ExPThinkWeek2009Public.pdf) found that only one-third of ideas tested improved metrics they were designed for.

-Spending more time learning what users want is a fix for this.
-This helps close the gap between what users value and what you are building.
+Spending more time learning what users want can solve this problem.
+It also helps close the gap between what users value and what you are building.

 ![Don't build the wrong features](https://res.cloudinary.com/dmukukwp6/image/upload/v1713470851/posthog.com/contents/images/newsletter/talk-to-users/features.jpg)